ZhgChg.Li

 }

-// The above reads the image link, downloads it to the phone, and creates a UNNotificationAttachment
+// Above downloads the image from the URL, saves it locally, and creates a UNNotificationAttachment

 bestAttemptContent.categoryIdentifier = "image"